Individual and congregational worship

 - services or ceremonies that would traditionally take part over a period of hours or days are adapted to reduce the time spent gathered together and therefore reduce the risk of transmission

-- individuals are prevented from touching or kissing devotional and other objects that are handled communally.
+- individuals are prevented from touching or kissing devotional and other objects that are handled communally, or from placing their face or head in the same location as other worshippers.
 Use barriers and signs where necessary

 - individuals avoid touching property belonging to others such as shoes which, if taken off, should be handled only by their owner